lishanisrikaran/credit-risk-classification/Report.md

 ## Analysis Overview

-This analysis aims to evaluate the validity of two machine learning models created which can classify a 'unseen' loan as healthy or high-risk.
+This analysis aims to evaluate the reliability of two machine learning models created which can classify a 'unseen' loan as being healthy or high-risk.

-The supervised machine learning algorithms produced were trained on labeled prehistoric lending data, below are a list of features that were included in this data:
+The supervised machine learning models produced were trained on labeled prehistoric lending data, below are a list of features that were included in this training data:
 - Loan size
 - Interest rate
 - Borrower's total debt